Younest9/TrueNAS-Scale/README.md

 *   TrueNAS SCALE does not support High Availability.
 *   TrueNAS SCALE does not support TrueNAS Enterprise features such as TrueNAS Enterprise Plugins, TrueNAS Enterprise Active Directory, TrueNAS Enterprise LDAP, TrueNAS Enterprise Kerberos, TrueNAS Enterprise SNMP, TrueNAS Enterprise S3...
 *   TrueNAS SCALE does not support TrueNAS Enterprise hardware features such as TrueNAS Enterprise Hardware Encryption, TrueNAS Enterprise Hardware Acceleration...
+* TrueNAS SCALE does not offer a lot of customization options for the applications deployed from a docker image, or the official chart (Forcing you to exposing apps in nodePort always, not integrating a reverse proxy, etc.)
 * [...]

+## Known Issues

+When Testing, we found the following issues : (The custom chart we used is TrueCharts)

+*  When deploying apps from the official chart, the apps are accessible only on NodePort, we cannot configure them to use a certain type of service (ClusterIP, LoadBalancer, etc.). on the other hand, when deploying apps from the custom chart, we can configure the service type to use.
+* When deploying a reverse proxy from the custom chart, it works as expected, but pairing it with apps from the official chart, it's not possible to configure them to use the reverse proxy.
+(For example, when deploying a reverse proxy, and a Nextcloud app from the official chart, it's not possible to configure the ingress option of the Nextcloud app to use the reverse proxy).
+* When deploying apps from a custom chart, there's an option to expose the apps as a ClusterIP, but not on the official chart (Same App, different chart).
+* When deploying apps from the custom chart, it's possible to add custom storage, but for some raison, it doesn't work as expected.
+The apps are deployed, but the storage is not mounted (All type of storage: NFS, HostPath, EmptyDir, PVC, etc.).
+Also, we can deploy an app using custom chart when there's no storage needed in the configuration, but when we add a storage, it doesn't work as expected (For a lot of apps using the custom chart).

 ## References